BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 python setup.py install --no_omp
 ```

-Please consider contacting the developer if you the installation does not work.
+Please contact the developers if the installation does not work.

 ## Running the Tests